-For the excellent, freshly produced quality food I give Vapiano thumbs up.
-While it is perfect for lunch, the comfortable ambience with soft lights, cosy areas and balconies make it also ideal for dining out.
+For the excellent, freshly produced quality food, I give Vapiano a thumbs up.
+While it is perfect for lunch, the comfortable ambience with soft lights, cosy areas, and balconies makes it ideal for dining out.
 Located at 347 Flinders Lane, a short walk from Federation Square.

 Places for Coffee and Breakfast

-While it is almost impossible to get a bad coffee in Melbourne I felt that many Melbourne cafes don’t offer a friendly environment and their ambience (at times) leaves much to desire!
-Here are just a few places that stand out from the crowd for their offerings, their clean design and pleasant environment.
+While it is almost impossible to get a bad coffee in Melbourne, I felt that many Melbourne cafes don’t offer a friendly environment and their ambience (at times) leaves much to desire!
+Here are just a few places that stand out from the crowd for their offerings, clean design, and pleasant environment.

 The Grain Store – best place for Organic Food

-If you love organic food this is the place.
+If you love organic food, this is the place.
 Here you can taste European recipes blended with fresh Australian produce.
-From quinoa, goji berries combined in sweet and savoury breakfast to different types of grain rolls, baguettes and sandwiches.
+Goji berries combined in sweet and savoury breakfast to different types of grain rolls, baguettes, and sandwiches from quinoa.
 Its clean design of painted timber, marble and flowers make it to my favourite places to eat in Melbourne.

 Krimper – best place for international cuisine (and quirky design)